bennylope/django-organizations/README.rst

 Invitations should be added to the DB so that we can track who invited and when

-/accounts/register/ - add a new account
+/organizations/register/ - add a new organization
-/accounts/invitation/<invite id>/ - respond to an invitation
+/organizations/invitation/<invite id>/ - respond to an invitation

 Wishlist
 --------

 * Profile view (among others) should take configurable form class
-* Add a user type choice field to AccountUsers for extensibility (switch "is_admin" boolean to this?)
+* Add a user type choice field to OrganizationUsers for extensibility (switch "is_admin" boolean to this?)
 * Enable i18n
 * Provide a way to use identifiers other than the IDs in the URLs
-* Make Account and AccountUser models abstract and/or optional
+* Make Organization and OrganizationUser models abstract and/or optional
-* Merge users if someone has duplicate user profiles (or just validate that a user can have only one AccountUser object per Account)
+* Merge users if someone has duplicate user profiles (or just validate that a user can have only one OrganizationUser object per Organization)
-* Add permissions to AccountUser
+* Add permissions to OrganizationUser
 * Include an optional welcome message from the sender

 Notes
 -----

-* add MIDDLEWARE that adds the user's AccountUser objects (with Accounts) to the request
+* add MIDDLEWARE that adds the user's OrganizationUser objects (with Organizations) to the request
-* Every account oriented view object should reference the same 'account' attribute
+* Every organization oriented view object should reference the same 'organization' attribute
-* Every account user oriented view object should reference the same 'account' and 'account_user' attribute
+* Every organization user oriented view object should reference the same 'organization' and 'organization_user' attribute
-* Accounts list view should list accounts that the User is a member of, redirect if there is only one(?)
+* Organizations list view should list organizations that the User is a member of, redirect if there is only one(?)
 * Dispatch method should call get_object method, NOT the get/request methods

 Rules
 =====

-* Anyone can create an account (subject to application specific restrictions)
+* Anyone can create an organization (subject to application specific restrictions)
 * Should see if the user exists before creating a new User object
 * Should rely upon django-registration
 * Should be authentication agnostic (meaning views should take default forms